NB Private Equity Partners Announces Transaction In Own Shares

 About Neuberger Berman

-Neuberger Berman, founded in 1939, is a private, independent, employee-owned investment manager.
-The firm manages a range of strategies-including equity, fixed income, quantitative and multi-asset class, private equity, real estate and hedge funds-on behalf of institutions, advisors and individual investors globally.
-Neuberger Berman's investment philosophy is founded on active management, engaged ownership and fundamental research, including industry-leading research into material environmental, social and governance factors.
-Neuberger Berman is a PRI Leader, a designation awarded to fewer than 1% of investment firms.
-With offices in 26 countries, the firm's diverse team has over 2,800 professionals.
-For ten consecutive years, Neuberger Berman has been named first or second in Pensions & Investments Best Places to Work in Money Management survey (among those with 1,000 employees or more).
-The firm manages $463 billion in client assets as of December 31, 2023.
-For more information, please visit our website at .
+Neuberger Berman is an employee-owned, private, independent investment manager founded in 1939 with 2,800 employees in 26 countries.
+The firm manages $463 billion of equities, fixed income, private equity, real estate and hedge fund portfolios for global institutions, advisors and individuals.
+Neuberger Berman's investment philosophy is founded on active management, fundamental research and engaged ownership.
+UNPRI named the firm a Leader, a designation awarded to fewer than 1% of investment firms for excellence in environmental, social and governance practices.
+Neuberger Berman has been named by Pensions & Investments as the #1 or #2 Best Place to Work in Money Management for each of the last ten years (firms with more than 1,000 employees).
+Visit for more information.
+Data as of December 31, 2023.

+This press release appears as a matter of record only and does not constitute an offer to sell or a solicitation of an offer to purchase any security.

 Legal Disclaimer: